jhudsl/tidyversecourse/docs/04-dataviz.md

 ### EDA Plots

 As mentioned previously, an important step after you've read your data into R and wrangled it into a tidy format is to carry out **Exploratory Data Analysis (EDA)**.
 EDA is the process of understanding the data in your dataset fully.
-To undersatnd your dataset fully, you need a full understanding of the variables stored in your dataset, what information you have and what information you don't have (missingness!).
+To understand your dataset fully, you need a full understanding of the variables stored in your dataset, what information you have and what information you don't have (missingness!).
 To gain this understanding, we've discussed using packages like `skimr` to get a quick idea of what information is stored in your dataset.
 However, generating plots is another critical step in this process.
 We encourage you to use `ggplot2` to understand the distribution of each single variable as well as the relationship between each variable in your dataset.

 In this process, using `ggplot2` defaults is totally fine.
 These plots do not have to be the most effective visualizations for communication, so you don't want to spend a ton  of time making them visually perfect.
 Only spend as much time on these as you need to understand your data!